rackerlabs/docs-style-guide/style-guide/revision-history.rst

 -  Added use of :ref:`use-gender-neutral-pronouns`.

--  Added words to word list including the following words:
+-  Added to word list including the following words:

    *  *abort*